-Election results will be updated throughout the canvass period as vote-by-mail ballots*, provisional ballots, and other ballots are processed.
-Depending on the volume of these types of ballots, it may take up to 30 days for county elections officials to verify voter records and determine if ballots have been cast by eligible voters.
+Election results will be updated throughout the canvass period as vote-by-mail ballots, provisional ballots, and other ballots are processed.
+Depending on the volume of these types of ballots, it may take several days for the county elections official to verify voter records and determine if ballots have been cast by eligible voters.

-Some counties will show an entire precinct as having reported even if only one ballot from that precinct has been counted.
+The county might show an entire precinct as having reported even if only one ballot from that precinct has been counted.
 This is why the website specifically notes the data is from precincts “partially” reporting.

 You may check the status of your provisional ballot by visiting My Voter Status .

 California conducts open primaries for legislative, congressional, and constitutional offices.
 In an open primary, all candidates for an office are listed on the same ballot and anyone can vote for any candidate, regardless of party preference.
 If no candidate receives a majority of the votes in a special primary election, the two candidates who receive the most votes will move on to a run-off election.
 (Elec.
 Code, §§ 10705 and 10706.)

 If any candidate receives a majority (over 50%) of the votes in the March 2, 2021, Senate District 30 Special Primary Election, he or she will be declared elected, and no special general election will be held.
 (Elec.
 Code, § 10705.)

 The Secretary of State's below list of candidates includes the names for all candidates on the ballot for:

 A candidate must indicate his or her preference or lack of preference for a qualified political party.
 If the candidate has a qualified political party preference, that qualified political party will be indicated by the candidate's name on the ballot.
 If a candidate does not have a qualified political party preference, “Party Preference: None” will be indicated by the candidate's name on the ballot.